vernak2539/octopus-ssh-tentacle-registration/README.md

 ### Kitchen

-1. You should replace the values in the (attributes)(./test/cookbooks/octopus-tentacle-registration-test/attributes/default.rb) with those are specific to you
+1. You should replace the values in the (register recipe)(./test/cookbooks/octopus-tentacle-registration-test/recipes/register.rb) with those are specific to you
 2. `kitchen converge`